instructor-ai/instructor/docs/blog/posts/validation-part1.md

         return v
 ```

-If you have a model with the following text chunks:
+Suppose you have a model with the following text chunks:

 ```python
 try: